better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 ## Radicle identity

 Everything Radicle is trying to build around decentralized code collaboration starts with the concept of identity.
-In Radicle, your identity is a *portable* JSON document that defines a user or a project on the Radicle network.
+In Radicle, an identity is a *portable* JSON document that defines a `Person` or a `Project` on the Radicle network.

+There are a few key benefits of integrating identity into Radicle's protocols and clients from the beginning.

+- Your identity is local-first, stored and shipped within the Git data for your projects.
+- You maintain ownership of your identity
+- All actions your or others take within a Radicle project ar cryptographically verified by default.

-Your **Peer ID** is a hashed Ed25519 public key that cryptographically identifies your _device_, which proves your identity when you're taking actions on the Radicle network, like pushing commits, commenting on [issues](using-radicle/issues.md), or working with patches.
+As a user, your identity includes a **Peer ID**, a hashed Ed25519 public key that cryptographically identifies a _device_, which proves your identity when you're taking actions on the Radicle network, like pushing commits, commenting on [issues](using-radicle/issues.md), or working with patches.
 Others can then verify those actions via your public key.

-Your identity also includes a **personal URN**, which identifies you across devices.
+The **personal URN**, on the other hand, identifies you across devices.

+A project identity is similar, except that it includes a

-Each Radicle identity also has a few required metadata fields, which determine whether it's a user or project identity:
+Each Radicle identity also has a few required metadata fields, which determine whether it's a `Person` or `Project`
+identity:

 ```rust
 struct User {